Shellyspike/Primo/Primo.Office.OdfOxml.Linux_en.md

    - Format — determines the format in which to copy the data.
 Available values:
       - All — copies all values, formats, and formulas from the range.
 Default value.
       - Values — copies only values.
 Cell formats and formulas are ignored — formulas are replaced with their results.
       - Formulas — copies values and formulas.
-To ensure formula values display correctly when pasted, add the **Recalculate Formulas** component after copying the range.
+To ensure formula values display correctly when pasted, add the **Recalculate Formulas** element after copying the range.
       - Formats — copies only cell formats, fonts, and colors.
 Values and formulas are ignored.

-### Component "Find First/Last Data Row"
+### Element "Find First/Last Data Row"

 Helps determine the boundaries of data within a specified column.
 The file path is specified in the **ODF workbook** container.
 It includes the following properties: